Chabad hipsters: Outreach

 Chabad emissaries operating in "hipster neighborhoods" have sought to reach out to Jewish hipsters and encourage them to perform traditional Jewish rituals and commandments (or mitzvahs).
 One event, titled "Unite the Beards", with the stated aim of "bridging the two communities", was organized by Chabad emissaries in Brooklyn.

 Chabad emissaries have established centers and organized services and events for young unaffiliated Jews in Dumbo, Williamsburg/Greenpoint, Fort Greene/Clinton Hill, Carroll Gardens and Prospect Heights.

 "Hipster synagogues"

-The Soho Synagogue, established by Chabad emissaries in SoHo, Manhattan, has been branded as a "hipster synagogue."
-The synagogue is housed in a former "chic clothing store."
+The Soho Synagogue, established by Chabad emissaries in SoHo, Manhattan, was often branded as a "hipster synagogue."
+The synagogue was housed in a former "chic clothing store."
+It closed down after failing to keep up financially.

-Chabad of Bucktown-Wicker Park has been noted as the synagogue of one of "America’s Best Hipster Neighborhoods."
+Chabad of Bucktown- Wicker Park in Chicago has been noted as the synagogue of one of "America’s Best Hipster Neighborhoods."
 The Chabad house attracts a number of local Jews to services and events.